Hours: Monday 8:00AM - 4:00PM

 Vaccines are one way to protect your health at home, work, leisure

-Health Department can be your resource for immunizations for adults.
+Our Adult Immunization Clinic can be your resource for both immunizations and information.

 interpreters for persons who speak Spanish and access to